garni-kh/think/README.md

 what good
 do a good work a day 2015-07-24 23:33:14 ['no'] --todo

-totall search  count  is 1
+total search  count  is 1

-the persent of this search in total is 50
+the Percent of this search in total is 50

 con say you good is 1  think you have   and  50%   of you   con   problem